-In December 2016, SER released new International Standards for the Practice of Ecological Restoration at the Convention on Biological Diversity (CBD) 13th Conference of the Parties (COP) in Cancun, Mexico.
+In December 2016, SER released the International Standards for the Practice of Ecological Restoration at the Convention on Biological Diversity (CBD) 13th Conference of the Parties (COP) in Cancun, Mexico.
 Our partnership with the CBD has helped us to mainstream and advance ecological restoration around the world.
 Most recently SER members assisted with development of a Short Term Action Plan on Ecosystem Restoration that was adopted by the Parties to the CBD at COP 13.
 Launch of the International Standards at COP 13 was a natural and timely fit.

 In his opening address to COP13 Executive Secretary Braulio Diaz said, “Restoration is another area that requires the participation of all partners, and a common and coherent approach.
 The short-term action plan on ecosystem restoration should facilitate our work on the achievement of Aichi Biodiversity Target 15, and corresponding national targets and pledges in this area.”

 The International Standards fill this growing need for a “common and coherent approach” to achieve targets under the Paris Climate Agreement, the Bonn Challenge and numerous other international environmental and sustainability agreements.
 The International Standards can help individual countries expand and improve the practice of ecological restoration on the ground and insure that investments are well spent.